akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 12 is a script that displays the 10 newest files in the current directory. task 14 is a script to Display lines containing the pattern “root” from the file /etc/passwd task 15 is a script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd taske 16 is a script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+task 12 is a script that displays the 10 newest files in the current directory. task 14 is a script to Display lines containing the pattern “root” from the file /etc/passwd task 15 is a script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd taske 16 is a script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd task 12 is a script that displays the 10 newest files in the current directory..